IdeaCardsNFT/ideacardsnft.github.io/research-statement.md

 And overall, could we imagine a **decentralized design process** in which actors would use the blockchain as a computer-supported collaboration platform?

 The problem of those questions is that they are very preliminary, and are probably not well defined in their terms.
-This will hinder our capacity to look for relevant directions to our research.
+Trying to addess those, this early in the NFT phenomenon, will hinder our capacity to look for relevant directions to our research.

 ### Objective: action-research discovery